jsonchou/jsontools/readme.md

 ## Winform tools for deploying to QiNIU Cloud & some other kits

-- convert static files to QiNIU Cloud
+- push static files to QiNIU Cloud & fusion QINIU CDN
-- fusion QiNIU CDN
+- fusion QiNIU CDN by specific file path
 - convert GBK、GB2312、UTF-8 to UTF-8 without BOM